regularlabs/regularjs/README.md

 ## hasClasses

-Returns a boolean based on whether the element contains one or more of the given class names.
+Checks if the element contains one or more of the given class names.

 #### Syntax